You are here

 - three Chief Inspectors.

-- Director of Strategy and Intelligence.
+- Executive Director of Strategy and Intelligence.

-- Director of Corporate Services.
+- Executive Director of Customer and Corporate Services.

 - Director of Change.

 See Section 5.4 (page.17) of the Corporate Governance Framework for more information.